Fulop-Krisztian/netconfigs/Linux/Fixes/Remove NTFS dirty label.md

 Alternatives
 ---
-You might consider modifying your NTFS partitions' fstab so that they don't stop your system from booting by changing the numbers at the end of the entry to `0 0`, and adding the `force` option.
+You might consider modifying your NTFS partitions' [fstab](../-%20Configurations/fstab.md) entry so that they don't stop your system from booting by changing the numbers at the end of the entry to `0 0`, and adding the `force` option.

 For example:
 ```fstab